-Today we will run through one way of estimating the intrinsic value of First Solar, Inc. (NASDAQ:FSLR) by estimating the company's future cash flows and discounting them to their present value.
-Our analysis will employ the Discounted Cash Flow (DCF) model.
+Today we'll do a simple run through of a valuation method used to estimate the attractiveness of First Solar, Inc. (NASDAQ:FSLR) as an investment opportunity by projecting its future cash flows and then discounting them to today's value.
+We will use the Discounted Cash Flow (DCF) model on this occasion.
 There's really not all that much to it, even though it might appear quite complex.

 10-year free cash flow (FCF) estimate

 Present Value ($, Millions) Discounted @ 9.3%

 ("Est" = FCF growth rate estimated by Simply Wall St)

 Present Value of 10-year Cash Flow (PVCF) = US$12b

 We now need to calculate the Terminal Value, which accounts for all the future cash flows after this ten year period.
 For a number of reasons a very conservative growth rate is used that cannot exceed that of a country's GDP growth.
 In this case we have used the 5-year average of the 10-year government bond yield (2.0%) to estimate future growth.
 In the same way as with the 10-year 'growth' period, we discount future cash flows to today's value, using a cost of equity of 9.3%.